nhnaahid/Krafti/README.md

 2. **Customization Options**: Personalize your purchases with custom engraving, sizing, and finishing options to create bespoke pieces tailored to your preferences.

-3. **Secure Online Shopping**: Enjoy a safe and seamless shopping experience with secure payment gateways and encryption protocols to safeguard your sensitive information.
+3. **Secure Online Shopping**: Enjoy a safe and seamless shopping experience with secure login/sign up to profile.

 4. **Community Engagement**: Join our vibrant community of craft enthusiasts to share ideas, experiences, and inspiration, fostering connections and collaboration among like-minded individuals.